yueureka/WildFireDetection/README.md

 Open your Python terminal, cd to the folder/app and then type the following code:<br/>
 `streamlit run app.py` <br/>

-If there's any dependencies requirements, please also download them ahead.
+If there are any dependencies requirements, please download them.

 #### Dependencies
 - matplotlib==3.2.1<br/>